Improving Robust Decisions with Data: Applications with Parametric Models

 \section{Applications with Parametric Models}

-This section studies implications of the newly developed revision rules in two applications where the initial sets are given by specific parametric models.
-The first application showcases a setting where the data-revised sets obtained under the augmented i.i.d. test have a closed-form solution, and is closely related to a standard confidence interval.
+This section illustrates how the theoretical results translate into familiar statistical and economic settings.
+In particular, it studies two applications where the initial sets are given by specific parametric models.
+The first application showcases a setting where the data-revised sets obtained under the augmented i.i.d. test have a closed-form solution, and are closely related to the standard Wilson confidence interval.
 The second application highlights new findings in a commonly studied model of learning under ambiguity.
+These applications confirm the practical relevance of the proposed revision rules and the associated theoretical results.